 In this tight space, traffic and excavation must take turns

-The project team is currently developing a traffic management strategy that would minimize and mitigate the traffic disruptions while allowing the work to proceed safely and on schedule.
+The traffic management strategy is designed to minimize and mitigate traffic disruptions while allowing the work to proceed safely and on schedule.

 Fall 2020 (initial construction)